finessevanes/guestbook-client/README.md

 ## Usage

 Once the app is running, connect to your wallet using the "Connect" button.
 You can then enter a new entry in the guestbook form and click "Add Entry" to submit it.
 You will be asked to confirm this transaction on your wallet.
-Once approved, your entry will be added to the blockchain and displayed on the screen.
+Once approved, your entry will be added to the blockchain and displayed.